 - teach through action to expose gestures/actions needed in the app experience

-Example of seamless onboarding process.
+Example of the seamless onboarding process.
 Image by Helen Park, Hootsuite

 2. Push Notifications

 Push notifications have been shown to increase user retention, with statistics showing anywhere from a 56% to a 180% improvement.
-Furthermore, users who have opted into receiving push notifications exhibit 88% higher app engagement than those who haven’t.
+Furthermore, users who have opted in to receive push notifications exhibit 88% higher app engagement than those who haven’t.